How to Do QNAP NAS to NAS Incremental Backup with Ease

 1. Please note that if anyone of the incremental image files in the sequence is damaged or missing, the subsequent image files will be invalid.

-3. There are three ways to perform the scheduled backup, Incremental Backup is the default one, which you don’t have to choose specially.
-You can also choose Full Backup or Differential Backup in Advance tab of Schedule Settings if needed.
+2. There are three methods to perform the scheduled backup, Incremental Backup is the default one, which you don’t have to choose specially.
+You can also choose Full Backup or Differential Backup in Backup Scheme > Backup Method if needed.

-5. If your are worried the cumulative backups will fill up the target NAS, you could use Scheme (supported by Pro edition) to auto delete backups older than x days.
+4. If your are worried the cumulative backups will fill up the target NAS, you could Enable Automatic Backup Cleanup in Backup Scheme to auto delete backups older than x days.

 With its powerful features and intuitive interface, AOMEI Backupper Standard makes it quite easy and quick to do a QNAP NAS incremental backup.
 And not limited to QNAP, it supports all kinds of storage devices like NAS, HDD, SSD, SSHD, USB drives, Hardware RAID, etc. For instance, it can back up Synology NAS to External Hard Drive, back up Windows 10 to NAS, clone HDD to SSD and so on.